kevin-j-m/clockwork-test/README.md

 `Clockwork::Test` includes additional functionality that makes testing of your `clock.rb` file easy.
 This gem can help make sure that you have scheduled your events appropriately, including testing `if:` or `at:` conditions, as well as allowing you to run assertions against the code that is executed when a job is run.

+`Clockwork::Test` runs its test suite against various versions of clockwork, which are documented in the [Appraisals](Appraisals) file.
+The ruby versions its tested against are documented in the [Travis configuration](.travis.yml).

-`Clockwork::Test` has been verified against the latest release of clockwork at the time of its development, which is version 1.2.0.
-It does not require any specific test framework to be used with it, though all examples will use `rspec`.
+`Clockwork::Test` does not require any specific test framework to be used with it, though all examples will use `rspec`.

 ## Installation